Archive Negative Effects of Social Media on Physical Health

 Weight Issues

-• Decrease in physical activity: Most of us don’t use social media platforms while we’re moving, in fact, we sit down and stay sitting down for hours.
+• Decrease in physical activity: Most of us don’t use social media platforms while we’re moving.
+In fact, we sit down and stay sitting down for hours.
 This is just one example of the physical effects of social media addiction.

 • Lifestyle influence: Many accounts on social media platforms, including influencers, advertise certain diets to get thinner or show images of delicious foods.